GimoTheBeast/SurtrTounge/README.md

 # SurtrTounge
-A simple substitution cipher to translate dialogue, mostly as a learning experience
+A simple substitution cipher to translate Surtr dialogue from Dragalia lost, mostly as a learning experience
 ## Todo:
 - add support for other generic substitution ciphers